Number theory: History

 After the fall of Rome, development shifted to Asia, albeit intermittently.
 The Chinese remainder theorem appears as an exercise in Sunzi Suanjing (between the third and fifth centuries).
 The result was later generalized with a complete solution called Da-yan-shu (大衍術) in Qin Jiushao's 1247 Mathematical Treatise in Nine Sections.
 There is also some numerical mysticism in Chinese mathematics, but, unlike that of the Pythagoreans, it seems to have led nowhere.
 While Greek astronomy probably influenced Indian learning it seems to be the case that Indian mathematics is otherwise an autochthonous tradition. Āryabhaṭa (476–550 AD) showed that pairs of simultaneous congruences $n\equiv a_1 \bmod m_1$, $n\equiv a_2 \bmod m_2$ could be solved by a method he called kuṭṭaka, or pulveriser; this is a procedure close to the Euclidean algorithm. Āryabhaṭa seems to have had in mind applications to astronomical calculations.
 Brahmagupta (628 AD) started the systematic study of indefinite quadratic equations—in particular, the Pell equation.
 A general procedure for solving Pell's equation was probably found by Jayadeva; the earliest surviving exposition appears in Bhāskara II's Bīja-gaṇita (twelfth century).

 In the early ninth century, the caliph al-Ma'mun ordered translations of many Greek mathematical works and at least one Sanskrit work.
 Diophantus's main work, the Arithmetica, was translated into Arabic by Qusta ibn Luqa (820–912).

 Part of the treatise al-Fakhri (by al-Karajī, 953 – c.
 1029) builds on it to some extent.
 According to Rashed Roshdi, Al-Karajī's contemporary Ibn al-Haytham knew what would later be called Wilson's theorem.
 Other than a treatise on squares in arithmetic progression by Fibonacci no number theory to speak of was done in western Europe during the Middle Ages.
 Matters started to change in Europe in the late Renaissance, thanks to a renewed study of the works of Greek antiquity.
 A catalyst was the textual emendation and translation into Latin of Diophantus' Arithmetica.

-Fermat is sometimes considered the founder of modern number theory.